coderflower-dev/passgen/README.md

 # passgen
 Generates a random (ish) password.

 This is a command line tool please run it from the console.
-(Please recompile the program, the binary contains outdated code.)

 ### Purpose:
 Generates a password (I don't know if it is trustable)